 Stay: Three nights in a superior junior suite at Ananda Boutique Hotel.

-Land in Providencia where the theme of sea, sun, sand and ultimate relaxation continues.
-The island feels like time stood still somewhere in the 1950s and is the perfect place for beach lazing, water sports and scuba diving or snorkelling.
+Flying back to Bogotá, you’ll catch a flight to San Andrés and then another to Providencia where the theme is sea, sun, sand and ultimate relaxation.
+The island feels like time stood still somewhere in the 1950s, and is the perfect place for beach lazing, water sports, scuba diving and snorkelling.
 A colourful wooden bridge links you to Santa Catalina, another island sharing Providencia’s listing as a UNESCO Biosphere Reserve, due to its breath-taking coral reef – the third largest in the world.

-With its tranquil beaches and calm waters you’d never guess that the islands were once home to ferocious Mismito Indians and the infamous Captain Morgan who used the islands as a base from which to attack Spanish treasure ships.
+With its tranquil beaches and calm waters, you’d never guess that the islands were once home to the infamous Captain Morgan who used the islands as a base from which to attack Spanish treasure ships.

-Stay: Three nights in a deluxe ocean view room at Hotel Deep Blue.
+Stay: Three nights in a deluxe ocean view room at Deep Blue – bed & breakfast

 A private transfer to the airport will see you board a flight back to San Andrés.
 From there you will catch a flight to Bogotá, then another back to London.

 Rob was always quick, efficient, charming and helpful- CH, Burma, 2013